Alepes djedaba

 ©

 The shrimp scad (Alepes djedaba), also known as the slender yellowtail kingfish, is a species of tropical marine fish belonging to the Carangidae family.
-Its distribution spans the tropical and subtropical regions of the western 🌊 Indian Ocean and the eastern 🌊 Pacific Ocean, extending from 🇿🇦 South Africa to Hawaii (🇺🇸 United States), and including 🇯🇵 Japan and 🇦🇺 Australia.
+Its distribution spans the tropical and subtropical regions of the undefined and the eastern 🌊 Pacific Ocean, extending from 🇿🇦 South Africa to Hawaii (🇺🇸 United States), and including 🇯🇵 Japan and 🇦🇺 Australia.
 Typically found on inshore reefs and sandy substrates, the shrimp scad exhibits a body profile characteristic of the scad family, which can make it difficult to distinguish from other species within the Alepes genus.
 This species is notably larger than other scads, reaching up to 40 cm in length, but often observed at smaller sizes.
 The shrimp scad is carnivorous and frequently forms large schools, feeding on a diverse range of crustaceans and small fish.
 While it holds moderate importance to fisheries across its range, it is particularly valued in certain regions.

 The shrimp scad is distinct for its relatively large size among scads, attaining a maximum known length of 40 cm, though more commonly measuring around 25 cm.
 Its body features an oblong, compressed shape with nearly symmetrical convex dorsal and ventral profiles.
 The snout is pointed, and the eye diameter closely matches the snout length, featuring a well-developed adipose eyelid on the posterior half.
 The species has two moderately high, separate dorsal fins; the first comprises eight spines, while the second has one spine followed by 23 to 25 soft rays.
 The anal fin comprises two detached spines and another spine connected to 18 to 20 soft rays.
 The lateral line's anterior section is prominently curved, containing 31 to 36 scales, while its straight section consists of 77 to 85 scutes.